Ltamann/ComfyUI-TBG-ETUR/README.md

 TBG Enhanced Tiled Upscaler and Refiner Pro introduces tree next-generation tile fusion processes that go far beyond traditional blending:

 ### Smart Merge CE
 Choose between adaptive blending strategies compatible with common upscalers like USDU,and others.
-It intelligently handles tile overlaps, avoiding ghosting and seams.
+It intelligently handles tile compositing recommended for low denoise workflows.
+A quick and solid method for getting consistent, high-quality upscales but limited in x factor.

 ### PRO Tile Diffusion
 A novel approach where each tile is generated while considering surrounding tile information — perfect for mid-denoise levels.
 This enables:
 - Context-aware detail consistency
 - Smooth transitions across tile borders
 - Better handling of textures and patterns
+- Better color consistency between Tiles
+An intermediate option ideal for consistent upscales, focusing all processing on the original image to stay as close as your settings allow.
+Best used with mid-scale freedom for steady refinement, minimizing hallucinations.
+For optimal results, keep creativity or denoise below 0.5.

 ### PRO Neuro-Generative Tile Fusion (NGTF)
 An advanced generative system that remembers newly generated surroundings and adapts subsequent sampling steps accordingly.
 This makes high-denoise tile refinement possible while maintaining:
-- Global consistency
+- Global consistency  / color / strukture/ now need vor blended borders / no seams
 - Sharp, coherent details
 - Memory of contextual relationships across tiles
+- Adds the possibility to generate tiled ultra high res images
+- Seamless result's while adding high amount of new details and creative freedom.
+Ideal for transforming your image into something new and elevated, without simply recreating what was already there.

 ## 2. Design Suite

-TBG_Enhanced is not only about quality — it's about flexible, editable workflows over time:
+TBG_Enhanced isn’t just about quality — it’s about flexible, curated, and controlled image refinement, where the art director guides the outcome, not the algorithm.

 ### One-Tile Preview & Smart Presets
 Quickly generate single-tile previews to fine-tune the right settings before running the full job.
 Presets adapt intelligently to image dimensions and desired resolution.